 Healthcare Fraud Defense & Anti-Kickback Statute Defense

-Based on Washington, D.C., Armstrong & Bradylyons PLLC defends physicians, nurses, nurse practitioners, physician assistants, pharmacists, healthcare executives, office managers, and healthcare marketers in federal healthcare fraud investigations and cases nationwide.
-The firm's healthcare fraud defense practice is built on over 25 years of combined experience as federal prosecutors at the nation’s preeminent healthcare fraud and financial fraud units: DOJ's Fraud Section and the U.S. Attorney's Office for the Eastern District of Virginia (EDVA).
+Based in Washington, D.C., Armstrong & Bradylyons PLLC defends physicians, nurses, nurse practitioners, physician assistants, pharmacists, healthcare executives, office managers, and healthcare marketers in federal healthcare fraud investigations and cases nationwide.
+The firm’s healthcare fraud defense practice is built on over 25 years of combined experience as federal prosecutors at the nation’s preeminent healthcare fraud and financial fraud units: DOJ’s Fraud Section and the U.S. Attorney’s Office for the Eastern District of Virginia (EDVA).

 At DOJ, Scott Armstrong, Drew Bradylyons, and Andrea Savdie tried 17 federal jury trials in healthcare fraud cases alone.
 These federal jury trials were complex, multi-week trials in federal courts across the country involving multi-defendant conspiracies, voluminous claims data, expert testimony, and cooperating witnesses.
 Scott Armstrong served for nearly a decade at DOJ’s Fraud Section, including as an Assistant Chief, and tried nine healthcare fraud cases as lead or co-lead trial counsel.
 Drew Bradylyons served as Chief of EDVA’s Financial Crimes and Public Corruption Unit and, before that, at DOJ’s Fraud Section, where he supervised the Healthcare Fraud Unit’s Miami Strike Force.
 Andrea Savdie also served for four years in the Miami Strike Force where she charged and tried the most complex healthcare fraud cases in the country.
 Their combined experience as former federal prosecutors in criminal healthcare fraud cases involved over $2.8 billion in false and fraudulent claims submitted to federal programs, including Medicare, Medicaid, and Tricare.

 The firm now uses that experience to defend medical professionals and healthcare executives around the country at every stage of a healthcare fraud case: from the first grand jury subpoena or Civil Investigative Demand, through federal indictment, and at trial.
+The firm prides itself on building a trial ready defense for any complex healthcare fraud and AKS case.

 Armstrong & Bradylyons PLLC defends medical professionals and healthcare executives in the federal courts where DOJ’s Health Care Fraud Strike Forces investigate and prosecute cases.
 As of 2025, DOJ’s Health Care Fraud Unit operates nine Strike Forces across 27 federal judicial districts.
 The firm’s attorneys tried healthcare fraud cases as DOJ Fraud Section prosecutors in Strike Force districts across the country and now defend individuals in those same courts.